History of Grand Canyon University in Timeline

 Grand Canyon University

-Grand Canyon University (GCU) is a private Christian university located in Phoenix, Arizona.
-It is categorized as a for-profit institution by the U.S. Department of Education, a designation the university is challenging.
-GCU offers over 200 degree programs across nine colleges.
-With over 100,000 students enrolled both online and on-campus as of September 2023, it stands as one of the largest Christian universities based on student enrollment in the United States.
+Grand Canyon University (GCU) is a sizable private Christian university located in Phoenix, Arizona.
+It offers over 200 degree programs across nine colleges.
+As of September 2023, GCU had over 100,000 enrolled students, both online and on-campus, establishing it as one of the largest Christian universities based on student enrollment.
+The U.S. Department of Education classifies it as a for-profit institution, a designation the university is currently appealing.

-In 1949, Grand Canyon College was founded as a nonprofit institution in Prescott, Arizona, by the Arizona Southern Baptist Convention to provide local Baptists with college degrees.
+In 1949, Grand Canyon College was established as a nonprofit institution in Prescott, Arizona, by the Arizona Southern Baptist Convention to provide local Baptists with college degrees.

 1949: Establishment of Grand Canyon College

-In 1949, the Arizona Southern Baptist Convention established Grand Canyon College.
+In 1949, the Arizona Southern Baptist Convention founded Grand Canyon College in Prescott, Arizona.

 October 8, 1951: Relocation to Phoenix

-On October 8, 1951, Grand Canyon College relocated to its current location in Phoenix.
+On October 8, 1951, Grand Canyon College relocated to its current location in Phoenix, Arizona.

-In 1961, Grand Canyon College entered candidacy for accreditation by the Higher Learning Commission (HLC).
+In 1961, Grand Canyon College entered candidacy for accreditation with the Higher Learning Commission (HLC).

-By 1968, Grand Canyon College was regionally accredited by the North Central Association of Colleges and Schools, HLC's predecessor.
+By 1968, Grand Canyon College was regionally accredited by the North Central Association of Colleges and Schools, the predecessor to the HLC.

-In 1984, the college's trustees voted to transition the college to a university for the school's 40th anniversary.
+In 1984, the college's trustees voted to transition the college to a university.

 1989: Grand Canyon College Becomes Grand Canyon University